Delboy/DryDrops/README.md

     ![Products-Sidenav](assets/images/products-sidenav.png)

 - #### What's Hot Carousel
-    - The Whats hot carousel displays any product that an admin has selected to be featured.
+    - The What's hot carousel displays any product that an admin has selected to be featured.
     - Clicking the product will take the user to that product's detail page.
     - Buttons on the edge of the carousel enable the user to scroll through all the featured products.